~ The One ~

 But believing in predetermined destiny is limiting.

-It leaves little room for adventure and what life may want to give you.
+It leaves little room for adventure and what life may want to

 What if The One isn’t who you thought they would be?

-Love isn’t always syrupy sweet kisses and walking off into the sunset.
+always syrupy sweet kisses and walking off into the sunset.

-Sometimes the purpose of a soul mate is to tear down your walls, shake you awake, and reveal new parts of yourself.
+Sometimes the purpose of a soul mate is to tear down your walls,

-They become a mirror that exposes new dimensions of you, parts that you may relish in or shrink from.
+you, parts that you may relish in or shrink from.

-Soul mates give you the opportunity to notice personal obstacles.
+Soul mates give you the opportunity to notice personal

 And then actually do something about them.